(The Dairy Farmer)

 In her first year at college, Michelle missed farm life and hired on to milk cows on a dairy – what happened to be Jay’s dairy!
 They milked cows every evening and joked about earning a “Bachelor’s in Dairy Science” rather than the History degree she was working on.
+They married in 2007.

 Michelle learned first about cheesemaking from a neighbor cheesemaker (Pleasant Valley).
 Next, Mother Therese of Shaw Island, who operates a raw milk dairy and bought their Jersey cows from Family Hill Farm for many years, taught Michelle how to make Mozzarella cheese.
 Michelle graduated from the WSU cheesemaking shortcourse in 2008.

 From 2009-2012, Jay and Michelle lived in Maryland – Jay working with family & Michelle working for Chapel’s Country Creamery in Maryland making blue cheese, feta, and a line of yogurts.
 Michelle graduated from University of Maryland U.C. in (BS) Environmental Management.

 Today, Jay & Michelle live in N.E.
 Washington State near family on a small homestead with 2 milk cows, calves, Border Leicester sheep, chickens, cats, and the Akita dog that greets all – Kit.

 In their spare time they love to visit with people/have visitors over, attend their local church, and have fun with their farm products.